-How our audit addressed the matter

-Valuation of Investment Properties (\$32,624,968)

-Refer to Note 14 to the Financial Statements.

-Valuation of investment properties is considered to be a key audit matter due to:

-- the significance of the investment properties to the financial statements of the Company; - the nature of the properties which requires judgement by us to assess the appropriateness of the valuation methodology and inputs.
-The Company has appointed external valuer to assist in this process; and - the low volume of comparable market transactions for properties available to corroborate valuation inputs and assumptions such as rents, yields, capitalization rates and discount rates.

-Our audit procedures included:

-- assessing the scope, expertise and independence of the external valuer used by the Company; - evaluating the Company's process for reviewing and adopting the valuation by comparing to the Company's internal framework for assessing valuations; - evaluating the appropriateness of the valuation methodology selected by valuer to determine the fair value of the properties to accepted market practices and our industry experience; and - independently assessing the key inputs adopted by the valuer to available market transactions for similar properties and other comparable property classes.
+K ey audit matter Н ow our audit addressed the matter V aluation of Investment Properties (\$40,077,490) Re efer to Note 14 to the Financial Statements. aluation of investment properties is considered to be a key udit matter due to: Oı ur audit procedures included: • the significance of the investment properties to the financial statements of the company; • assessing the scope, expertise and independence of the external valuer used by the company; the nature of the properties which requires judgement by us to assess the appropriateness of the valuation method- ology and inputs.
+The company has appointed external valuer to assist in this process; and • evaluating the company's process for reviewing and adopting the valuation by comparing to the company's internal framework for assessing valuations; • the low volume of comparable market transactions for properties available to corroborate valuation inputs and assumptions such as rents, yields, capitalization rates and discount rates. • evaluating the appropriateness of the valuation method- ology selected by valuer to determine the fair value of the properties to accepted market practices and our industry experience; and independently assessing the key inputs adopted by the valuer to available market transactions for similar properties and other comparable property classes.